Adding Regions and Institutions¶

 Activity: Add an extra institution into the Region¶

-Having multiple institutions help organize facilities and their affiliation.
+Having multiple institutions can help organize facilities and their affiliation.

 <region>